-The Fire Mountain Property comprises eight claims totaling 7,913 hectares with two claims transferred from the Rogers Creek Property totaling 2,352 hectares, and three newly staked wholly-owned claims totaling 1,791 hectares, both added during the year ended December 31, 2023, and three claims totaling 3,770 hectares (the "Fire Mountain Claims") under an assignment and assumption agreement (the "Fire Mountain Agreement") entered on May 2, 2022 with Pan Pacific Resources Investments Ltd. ("Pan Pacific") and Torr Resources (the "Property Owner").
+The Fire Mountain Property comprises eight claims totaling 7,913 hectares, of which two claims totaling 2,352 hectares were transferred from the Rogers Creek Property, three claims totaling 1,791 hectares were staked directly by the Company and are wholly-owned, and three claims totaling 3,770 hectares (the "Fire Mountain Claims") are under an assignment and assumption agreement (the "Fire Mountain Agreement") entered on May 2, 2022, with Pan Pacific Resources Investments Ltd. ("Pan Pacific") and Torr Resources (the "Property Owner").